Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 --------------------------
 Filters are created and destroyed every time the graph is executed.
 Filters might want to keep state associated with a particular execution of the filter.
-A conduit node is a convnient container for arbitrary data, but there is no restriction on the type of data that can go inside the registry.
+A conduit node is a convenient container for arbitrary data, but there is no restriction on the type of data that can go inside the registry.

 .. code-block:: c++
-    :caption: Accessing the regsitry metadata inside a flow filter
+    :caption: Accessing the registry metadata inside a flow filter

     conduit::Node *my_state_data = new conduit::Node();
     // insert some data to the node